bright/new-www/content/blog/software-development-trends-for-the-year-2022.md

 In my view, that is just the beginning of the abstraction that we will experience.
 As a result, serverless is changing the character of the DevOps job.
 I do not claim that we will not need DevOps anymore.
 Yet it is becoming a part of the developers’ duties to configure cloud services on their own.
 So exploring AWS or Azure solutions is a must and it will be expected from backend developers in 2022.
 If you are a developer and you think that AWS or Azure does not concern you, you can fall behind.

+Read another blog post to see how these changes are seen from [DevOps perspective](/blog/road-to-devops-how-tools-like-aws-cdk-help-with-devops-transition/).

 ## Saying goodbye to the project management before COVID-19

 [Kasia – Senior Project Management](/about-us/kasia/):